 Later in the early 6th century AD, Roman Emperor Justinian built a huge basilica with a monastery to protect the chapel.
 Additionally, he built high walls to protect the basilica, chapel, and bush.

 In the 6th century AD during his life, Prophet Muhammad made several pilgrimages to Mt Sinai.
-In his letter to the monks of St Catherine monastery in Sinai, he granted a Charter of Privileges – protection of the site, monks and Christians in the area from religious persecution.
+In his letter to the monks of St Catherine monastery in Sinai, he granted a Charter of Privileges – protection of the site, monks, and Christians in the area from religious persecution.

 In the 11th century, a mosque was built next to the church in the monastery complex.
 In fact, the mosque was made out of the original monastery refectory.
-The mosques’ minaret stands just opposite the monastery bell.
+The mosque’s minaret stands just opposite the monastery bell.

-Indigenous Bedouins of the Mt Sinai called the Jebeliya Bedouins, which literally means ‘Mountain Bedouins’, have been guarding the monastery for centuries.
+Indigenous Bedouins of Mt Sinai called the Jebeliya Bedouins, which literally means ‘Mountain Bedouins’, have been guarding the monastery for centuries.

-The Library of the Sinai monastery, which is today a museum, holds an impressive collection of holy manuscripts and iconography – over 3.000 manuscripts, over 5.000 early printed books, over 2.000 icons from the 6th to the 18th century.
-Only the Vatican library in Rome has a larger collection of holy books than the library of Saint Catherine Monastery.
+The Library of the Sinai monastery, which is today a museum, holds an impressive collection of holy manuscripts and iconography – over 3.000 manuscripts, over 5.000 early printed books, and over 2.000 icons from the 6th to the 18th century.
+Only the Vatican Library in Rome has a larger collection of holy books than the library of Saint Catherine Monastery.

-Opening hours of St Catherine Monastery: 10 am – 12 pm (noon); Fri, Sun closed; Greek Orthodox holidays closed
+- Opening hours of St Catherine Monastery: 10 am – 12 pm (noon); Fri, Sun closed; Greek Orthodox holidays closed

-Entrance to Mount Sinai Monastery: free
+- Entrance to Mount Sinai Monastery: free

-Entrance to Museum of Saint Catherine Mount Sinai monastery: 20 EGP
+- Entrance to Museum of Saint Catherine Mount Sinai monastery: 20 EGP

 HIKING MOUNT SINAI